The tourism industry must head the warnings of Boracay Island and Maya Bay

 This means that many of the newly built establishments are illegal, while others were not properly connected to the sewage system.

-According to the environment ministry of the Philippines, 195 businesses and more than 4,000 residences are not connected to sewer lines and are accused of dumping raw sewage directly into the sea, heavily damaging coral reefs and marine life.
+According to the environment ministry of the Philippines, 195 businesses and more than 4,000 residences are not connected to sewer lines and have been accused of dumping raw sewage directly into the sea, heavily damaging coral reefs and marine life.

-However, a lack of measures and policies to sustainably manage the rapid growth in the industry put the marine ecosystem — the island’s core product and the main reason tourists visit Boracay – in danger.
+However, a lack of measures and policies to sustainably manage the rapid growth in the industry have been found to endanger the marine ecosystem — the island’s core product and the main reason tourists visit Boracay.

-Most importantly, the current decision to close Boracay for six months in an attempt to clean-up the island and resolve the sewage problem is putting the livelihoods of Boracay’s residents that depend directly and indirectly on the industry at high risk.
+Most importantly, the current decision to close Boracay for six months in an attempt to clean-up the island and resolve the sewage problem is expected to damage the livelihoods of the island’s residents that depend directly and indirectly on the tourism industry.

 Current projections suggest that the closure may end up costing the Philippines up to $1 billion.